Multi-Day Camps (NDIS claimable)

 We tend to work intensively with schools, communities and families well before we hit the tracks, including visits and presentations tailored to specific audiences.
 We like to integrate community/school representatives as volunteer staff joining the adventure, which also helps sustaining our impact.
 After the adventure, we follow up with each participant's family and the school / community.
 In some instances, we provide intensive supports for individuals we're particularly concerned about.
 This can include soft referrals to (mental) health service providers, a GP, or social service providers.

 Absolutely everything is provided, from risk management and registration processes right through to fishing tackle, swags, sleeping bags and food.
-We're insured and qualified, and we're experienced in working with people with diverse needs.
+We're insured and experienced in working with people with diverse needs.

 The cost of an initiative depends somewhat on the design - the number of participants, the destination, the number of staff required, and the intensity of preparation and follow-up work.
 Call us for a chat, or submit a booking enquiry and we'll get in touch.